-Built in the 17th century, this traditional, semi-detached Lakeland farmhouse is situated in Water Yeat, a small hamlet in the Crake Valley, just 5 minutes’ walk from the shores of Allan Tarn, and 10 minutes’ walk from Coniston Water in the beautiful Lake District National Park.
+Built in the 17th century, this traditional, terraced Lakeland farmhouse is situated in Water Yeat, a small hamlet in the Crake Valley, just 5 minutes’ walk from the shores of Allan Tarn, and 10 minutes’ walk from Coniston Water in the beautiful Lake District National Park.

-With so much to see and do in the area, this Coniston cottage is perfect for families and groups of friends.
+With so much to see and do in the area, this cottage is perfect for families and groups of friends.